 We overrode the veto.

-So now he is sued, and he has his friends, Judge Philip Shepard, who's done many, many favors for him to put an injunction, and that is stopping the people of Kentucky, our will from being done.
+So now he is sued, and he has his friend, Judge Philip Shepherd, who's done many, many favors for him, to put an injunction, and that is stopping the people of Kentucky, our will, from being done.

 We want to be free.

-By the way, this what this judge did, you're right.
+By the way, what this judge did, you're right.

-He ordered a temporary injunction last Wednesday blocking the implementation of the three bills passed by the Kentucky General Assembly that limited your governor's power to an act quote emergency orders and regulations as it relates to COVID.
+He ordered a temporary injunction last Wednesday blocking the implementation of the three bills passed by the Kentucky General Assembly that limited your governor's power to enact, quote, emergency orders and regulations as it relates to COVID.

 May I say this too, sir?

-But this judge has helped this man for five years, ever since Governor Bevan was our governor.
+That this judge has helped this man for five years, ever since Governor Bevin was our governor.

-But the problem is this he's done that in at as of March 31st.
+But the problem is this, he's done that.

 We can't do that.